IBM/data-prep-kit/README.md

 ### Run a data pipeline on local-ray
 Get started by building a data pipeline with our example pipeline (link to be added) that can run on a laptop.

+### Build your own sequence of transforms
+Follow the documentation [here](doc/data-processing.md) to build your own pipelines.

 ### Automate the pipeline
 Link to the KFP tutorial to be added